sergosvn/test-coverage-report/README.md

 ## About

-Github Action for coverage report stats as a comment
+Github Action for coverage report stats as a comment.

 * [Usage](#usage)